- Files and Folders Backup

 Disk clone faithfully copies a hard disk drive from one to another.
 All data on the disk including operating system, applications, configuration settings and all partitions etc. will be transferred to the destination.
 This feature is especially useful when your system disk starts to run out of space, enabling you to upgrade your disk to one with higher capacity.
-You can also use Disk Clone to migrate from HDD to SSD, or for making a duplicate of a HDD.
+You can also use Disk Clone to migrate from HDD to SSD, or for making a duplicate of an HDD.

 How to Use AOMEI Backupper Clone?

 AOMEI Backupper is a third party software which aims at system, partition/volume, disk as well as file/folder backup and restore.
-Also, it supports clone function, such as disk clone, system clone and partition/volume clone.
+Also, it supports clone function, such as disk clone, system clone, and partition/volume clone.
 Finally, there is a free version of AOMEI Backupper - AOMEI Backupper Standard Edition which contain most features and can do disk clone.

 To Clone Disk:

 - In the left tab page, select the Clone option and then select Disk Clone.

 - Select the source disk that you want to clone.
 Click Next.